fablihaafia/RemoteHRLeaveEntryAutomation/README.md

 Adds a reason for the leave (test).</br>
 Submit the Form:</br>

-Clicks on the "Submit" button to submit the leave request.
+Clicks on the "Submit" button to submit the leave request.</br>
 **Close Browser: After the form is submitted, the browser is closed using driver.quit().**</br>

 **Code Explanation**</br>